Philosophy of ecology: Contemporary ecology

 Defining contemporary ecology requires looking at certain fundamental principles, namely principles of system and evolution.
 System entails understanding the processes, of which interconnected sections establish a holistic identity, not separated or predictable from their components.
 Evolution results from the ‘generation of variety’ as a means to produce change.
 Certain entities that interact with their environments create evolution through survival, and it is the production of changes that shape ecological systems.
 This evolutionary process is central to ecology and biology.

 There are three main concerns that ecologists generally concur with: naturalism, scientific realism, and the comprehensive scope of ecology.

 Philosopher Frederick Ferre defines two different primary meanings for nature in Being and Value: Toward a Constructive Postmodern Metaphysics (1996).
 The first definition does not consider nature as 'artifacts of human manipulation’, and nature, in this sense, comprises those not of artificial origins.
-The second definition establishes natures as those not of supernatural conceptions, which includes artefacts of human manipulation in this case.
+The second definition establishes nature as those not of supernatural conceptions, which includes artefacts of human manipulation in this case.
 However, there is confusion of meaning as both connotations are used interchangeably in its application in different contexts by different ecologists.